How to Deploy a Python Telegram Bot to Production on Code Capsules in 5 Minutes

 Once the build is complete, you have to add

-URL environment variables on the "Configure" tab under the "Capsule parameters" section.
+URL environment variables on the "Config" tab under the "Environment Variables" section.

 BOT_TOKEN variable the value of the access token you were given by the BotFather when you registered the bot.